Quran desecration: 2012 & 2015 – Afghanistan

-On March 19, 2015, Farkhunda Malikzada, a 27-year-old Afghan woman, was publicly beaten and slain by a mob of hundreds of people in Kabul.
+On March 19, 2015, Farkhunda Malikzada, a 27-year-old Afghan woman, was publicly beaten and killed by a mob of hundreds of people in Kabul.
 Farkhunda had previously been arguing with a mullah named Zainuddin, in front of a mosque where she worked as a religious teacher, about his practice of selling charms at the Shah-Do Shamshira Mosque, the Shrine of the King of Two Swords, a religious shrine in Kabul.
 During this argument, Zainuddin reportedly falsely accused her of burning the Quran.
 Police investigations revealed that she had not burned anything.
 A number of prominent public officials turned to Facebook immediately after the death to endorse the murder.
 After it was revealed that she did not burn the Quran, the public reaction in Afghanistan turned to shock and anger.
 Her murder led to 49 arrests; three adult men received twenty-year prison sentences, eight other adult males received sixteen year sentences, a minor received a ten-year sentence, and eleven police officers received one-year prison terms for failing to protect Farkhunda.
-Her murder and the subsequent protests served to draw attention to women's rights in Afghanistan.
+Her murder and the subsequent protests served to draw attention to women in Afghanistan.

-2013 to 2020 Saudi Arabia
+2013–2020 – Saudi Arabia

 In 2013, over 50 copies of the Quran were found in different storm water inlets of the sewage system of the city of Taif, in the Mecca Province of Saudi Arabia.

 In the same year, there were protests in Saudi Arabia after reports of prison officials in Al-Haer province insulting the Quran.

 In 2014, torn copies of the Quran were found in garbage cans in the same city of Taif.

 In 2016, Qurans were found to have been put in the garbage by the Embassy of Saudi Arabia in Morocco, causing outrage across Morocco.

-In 2017 again a large number of Quran copies were found in the sewage system of Taif.
+In 2017, again, a large number of Quran copies were found in the sewage system of Taif.

 In 2019, torn copies of the Quran were found in a trash dump in the city of Khaybar.

-In 2020 April, a man recorded a video of himself desecrating and stepping on the Quran in Saudi Arabia and uploaded the video on social media.
+In 2020, a man recorded a video of himself desecrating and stepping on the Quran in Saudi Arabia and uploaded the video on social media.
 The act was widely condemned on social media.